isorna/dropcommander/docs/en/dzc/special-rules.md

 ### Tech Killer

-_Devastating against enemy armour and infantry alike, these weapons have little to no effect on structures._
+_Devastating against enemy armour and infantry alike, these weapons have little to no effect on structures_.

 A Tech Killer weapon cannot damage scenery pieces.